-Through our extensive research, we have found a special natural cholesterol lowering supplement that many of our staff members as well as our visitors have had tremendous success with.
+Through our extensive research, we have found a special natural cholesterol lowering supplement that may offer a solution for you.
 It’s a special formula with vitamins, minerals and herbal extracts to help lower LDL cholesterol levels as well as decrease triglycerides (fats) and promote overall heart health.

 The ingredients of this special formula have been shown to be much safer than the statin medications prescribed by many doctors.
 Some of the ingredients have actually outperformed statin drugs in clinical trials.

 You can read more about this special cholesterol lowering supplement by following the link provided or clicking on the image.
 It may just offer the solution you are looking for while helping you avoid the potential side effects of Lipitor.